Symptoms and causes of disc protrusion

 Disc protrusion is a common spinal condition in which the discs of the spine become misshapen.
 These discs serve as the padding between vertebrae, allowing movement and preventing the vertebrae from coming in contact with each other.
-Over time, discs can wear down, losing elasticity and bulging to one side, tearing or otherwise pushing against the spinal column.
+Over time, discs can wear down which causes them to lose elasticity and bulge to one side, ultimately tearing or otherwise pushing against the spinal column.
 An impact from a car accident or fall also can cause a spinal disc to protrude.
+To learn about the symptoms, causes and treatments available for disc protrusion, read the following article.

 Disc protrusion symptoms